-Ollie is studying Engineering here at Christ's College, Cambridge.
-He did his A levels in Sleaford, Lincolnshire in the east of England.
+Ollie wrote this at the end of his second year studying Engineering here at Christ's College, Cambridge.
+He did his A-Levels in Sleaford, in the East Midlands of England.

 What attracted you to Engineering?